The following article is part of the self-preparation for the modern BVOP® Product Management Certification program.

-Operational processes, price, quality, regulations, users cultural and behavioral specifics and etc.
+Operational processes, price, quality, regulations, users' cultural and behavioral specifics, etc.

-This is the worst possible scenario for a product.
-In this evolution of events, the organization may need strategies to withdraw the product from the market and eliminate procedures to reduce losses.
+Not accepting the product is the worst possible scenario.
+In this case, the organization may need to create strategies to withdraw the product from the market and eliminate certain procedures in order to reduce losses.

-The BVOPDM office and key roles at the organizational level plan such strategies and prepare for such possible scenarios right from the very beginning of the product planning.
+The BVOPDM office and key roles at the organization plan such strategies and prepare for such possible scenarios right from the very beginning of the product planning.

-Estimated losses should be defined and all key roles from the organization must be aware of them.
+Estimated losses should be defined, and all key roles in the organization must be aware of them.

 If the quantity of the product does not meet the users' demand, this can lead to negative effects.
-The quantity of the product may be material or non-material.
+The quantity of the product may be physical or non-physical.

-If the product is material, its quantity is usually considered to be the number of manufactured physical available items.
+If the product is physical, its quantity is usually considered to be the number of manufactured items.

 Rapid production at a higher, non-optimized price can be the easiest and quickest action plan for this scenario.
-This should be applied as a temporary solution until production cost and velocity are balanced.
+Rapid production should be applied as a temporary solution until production cost and velocity are balanced.

-If the product is non-material (for example, virtual), an example of insufficiently satisfying users demand may be reaching limits or facing technical constraints.
+If the product is non-physical (for example, virtual), an example of insufficiently satisfied users' demand may be reaching its limits quickly or facing technical constraints.

-Users may expect higher limits and fewer constraints in both material and immaterial products.
+Users may expect higher limits and fewer constraints in both physical and non-physical products.

-Product features may be unsatisfactory, less attractive than expected, or users can expect more features, product capabilities, or greater overall emotional satisfaction.
+Product features may be unsatisfactory, less attractive than expected, or users can expect more features, product capabilities, or higher overall emotional satisfaction.

-In this case, innovative and attractive functionalities, pre-documented and not developed, may be planned for further development if needed resources are available.
+In this case, innovative and attractive functionalities, which were pre-documented and not developed, may be planned for further development if required resources are available.

 Users can expect new functionalities, modules, and parts of the project to be developed faster than the organization's capabilities.

-Usability issues should be the lowest possible product risk, as they usually have to be fixed during product development and testing phases.
+Usability issues should be the lowest possible product risk, as they are usually fixed during product development and testing phases.